Introduction

 The third essay topic, which is the optional one, is the most open-ended of them all.
 This prompt simply allows applicants to clarify “any unclear information in [their] application that needs further explanation.”
 Unlike the other two essays, this essay does have a maximum word count of 300 words.

 If you would like to address an element or two of your application that you could see potentially being a cause for concern, you should take this essay as a way to explain this briefly.
-This explanation may be concerning a low GMAT or GRE score, lower than average undergraduate grades, or limited work experience, among other things.
+This explanation may concern a low GMAT or GRE score, lower than average undergraduate grades, or limited work experience, among other things.

 In this way, you can potentially turn things around or simply frame them in a more favorable way, rather than leaving them to be taken at face value by the admissions committee.
 If you are going to explain something that may be viewed by the admissions committee as a red flag within your application, try to avoid using baseless excuses and instead provide context for the committee to understand these pitfalls of your application in a different light.